Azure-Samples/load-testing-restricted-public-access/projects/web-app-auth/README.md

     AZURE_RESOURCE_STORAGE_ACCOUNT_NAME=sawaa4791
     ```

-    Set the variables AZURE_APP_PREFIX, AZURE_REGION with the values in the variables group.
+    Set the variables AZURE_TEST_SUFFIX, AZURE_REGION with the values in the variables group.
     Set the variable AZURE_SUBSCRIPTION_ID with the SubscriptionId of your Azure Subscription.
     Set the variable AZURE_TENANT_ID with the TenantId of your Azure Tenant.
     set the variable AZURE_RESOURCE_WEB_APP_SERVER with the url of the Azure Static Web App.
 This variable is used as the redirect uri of the application.